 Many types of investment, including unit trusts, OEICs, ETFs, investment trusts, equities and investment bonds, can be held in Stocks and Shares ISAs which protects any return on your investment from tax.

-Although limited by the £20,000 annual ISA allowance (which will remain at this level in tax year 2019-2020) – which limits how much of your investment can be transferred into your ISA each year – holding your investments in a tax wrapper can only be a good thing.
+Although limited by the £20,000 annual ISA allowance (tax year 2023-24) – which limits how much of your investment can be transferred into your ISA each year – holding your investments in a tax wrapper can only be a good thing.
 Investments that pay interest or rental income will provide tax-free income if they’re held within an ISA; dividends received from funds or shares will remain tax free and any profit you may make from selling your investments is free of Capital Gains Tax.

 How can One Financial Solutions help you?